jellyfin-archive/jellyfin-docs/general/administration/installing.md

     systemctl --user enable container-myjellyfin.service
     ```

     At this point the container will only start when the user logs in and shutdown when they log off.
-To have the container start as the user at system boot we'll have to include one more option.
+To have the container start as the user at first login we'll have to include one more option.

     ```sh
     loginctl enable-linger <username>